-Sales BANT has been in use for ages because of the value it adds to the sale process.
+Sales BANT has been in use for ages because it helps in identifying & targeting the right prospects.
 It is applicable to a wide range of products and services and can easily be customized.
 With thoughtful questions, the framework naturally flows in two-way communication.

 It’s also true that a lot of sales reps think that it is outdated.
 But we genuinely believe that they must use it in their next call and uncover its effectiveness before making a decision.
 Make some tweaks and turns and you are all set.